Sai-1024X/EstateIQ/README.md

 ---

-# 🏁 Project Note
+# 📝 Project Note

-> **EstateIQ** was developed as a **mid-year academic project** to demonstrate the practical application of machine learning and web development.
-The project showcases data preprocessing, feature engineering, regression modeling, model evaluation, and deployment through a Flask-based web application.
+> **EstateIQ** demonstrates an end-to-end machine learning workflow for predicting Bangalore house prices by integrating data preprocessing, feature engineering, regression modeling, model evaluation, and Flask-based web deployment into a unified application.

+The project showcases how machine learning models can be transformed into interactive web applications capable of providing real-time property price predictions based on user-provided inputs.

 ---